sneha-10-tyagi/Blinkit-SQL/README.md

 - **min_stock_level:** Minimum number of units to keep in stock before triggering restock
 - **max_stock_level:** Maximum allowed stock level for inventory control

+---

+## 🧪 Data Exploration

+A detailed exploration was performed (see `exploration.sql`), covering:

+- Order volume and date ranges
+- Customer count and payment methods
+- Order-item relationships and frequent products
+- Delay patterns across delivery partners and times of day
+- Data integrity checks: orphaned keys, negative values, nulls

+---

+## 🧹 Data Cleaning Status

+**No explicit cleaning was needed**.
+Here’s why:

+- All foreign key relationships were validated (no orphans)
+- No nulls or invalid values in critical columns
+- Negative delivery times were rare but explainable (early deliveries)
+- Price and margin inconsistencies were business-valid (e.g., discounts)

+✔️ The data was well-structured and analysis-ready out of the box.

+---

+## ⚠️ Known Data Limitations

+1. **One order per store ID**
+   → Each `store_id` appears only once in the dataset, making it unsuitable for store-level trend or consistency analysis.

+2. **Mismatch between `order_total` and item-level computed total**
+   → The `orders.order_total` field often doesn’t match the sum of `quantity * unit_price` from `order_items`.
+   Likely due to:
+   - Precomputed totals (at checkout)
+   - Discounts or charges not captured at item level
+   - Partial or synthetic dataset

+> ✅ This has been accounted for in analysis — any insights depending on true order value rely directly on `orders.order_total`.

+---

+## 📊 Business Insights (see `business_insights.sql`)

+This project goes beyond exploration to uncover **data-backed insights** across operations, customer behavior, and inventory management:

+### 🧮 Inventory + Product-Level

+- **Which products generate the highest revenue per stock capacity?**
+- **High margin, low-selling products** → Flag pricing inefficiencies
+- **Short shelf-life + overstocked + slow-selling products** → At-risk inventory detection (📦⚠️)

+### 🚚 Delivery Operations

+- **Most consistent delivery partners** (lowest standard deviation)
+- **Time of day with highest delivery delays**
+- **Stress score for delivery partners**, categorized using DENSE_RANK + NTILE
+- **Low-efficiency deliveries** → Long distances for low-value orders

+### 💸 Customer Behavior

+- **Top 10% of customers by spend** using NTILE (deciles)
+- **Are high-value orders delivered faster?**

+## 💡 Highlighted Insight Example

+> 🧠 **Observation:**
+> There is no clear correlation between higher order value and faster delivery.

+> 💼 **Business Insight:**
+> High-value customers may not be receiving prioritized service.
+Optimizing delivery for these users could improve loyalty and satisfaction.

+---

+## 📂 Files Included

+- `schema.sql` — Table creation (already included earlier)
+- `exploration.sql` — Initial exploration and validation queries
+- `business_insights.sql` — Deeper analytical queries with CTEs, window functions, and categorization logic

+---

+## 📌 Tools Used

+- PostgreSQL (v17)
+- pgAdmin for database and data import
+- Excel/CSV preprocessing
+- Tableau (planned for dashboard - coming next)

+---